Do you want your drum recordings to sound professional, but you aren’t sure where to start?

 Basically, it’s the stuff you see on the walls in music studios.
 And there’s a reason they have a ton of it.

 Acoustic treatment is used to absorb (or diffuse) sound energy.

 Drum sets create A TON of that stuff.
 Treatment can help your overactive room settle down to a healthy amount.

-Creative Sound Lab shows you how a little room treatment can make your drum recordings way better:
+Stephen Taylor shows you how a little room treatment can make your drum recordings way better: